Different Ways to Use Environmental Chambers

 - Networking features such as email/text alerts and cloud storage of profiles/test data

 So, why are using these so necessary for a lot of organizations?
-It can be very expensive, and dangerous for that matter, if products are not rigorously tested in realistic environmental conditions.
-The reactions to various types of conditions provides key data for further development, tweaks and finalization before these products hit the market.
+It can be very expensive, and dangerous for that matter if products are not rigorously tested in realistic environmental conditions.
+The reactions to various types of conditions provide key data for further development, tweaks, and finalization before these products hit the market.

-Though a multitude of products are tested in environmental chambers daily, there are three main ways in which these chambers are used:
+Though a multitude of products is tested in environmental chambers daily, there are three main ways in which these chambers are used: